kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 If the underlying user intention is to have multiple groups run together, they should use the future hierarchical model.

+Note: Similarly to `PodSchedulingGroup`, all fields in `PodGroupTemplateReference` and `PodGroupTemplateRef` field itself are intentionally made optional.
+The validation logic for those fields being set will be implemented in the code to allow for extending this structure if needed in the future.

 ### Scheduler Changes

 The kube-scheduler will be watching for `PodGroup` objects (using informers) and will use them to map pods to and from their `PodGroup` objects.

 In the initial implementation, we expect users to create the `Workload` and `PodGroup` objects.
-In the next steps controllers will be updated (e.g. Job controller in [KEP-5547](https://github.com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5547-decouple-podgroup-api/README.md)) to create an appropriate `Workload` and `PodGroup` objects themselves whenever they can  appropriately infer the intention from the desired state.
+In the next steps controllers will be updated (e.g. Job controller in [KEP-5547]) to create an appropriate `Workload` and `PodGroup` objects themselves whenever they can  appropriately infer the intention from the desired state.
 Note that given scheduling policies are stored in the `PodGroup` object, pods linked to the `PodGroup`